Épisodes

 Hello and welcome back after our summer break!

 In this episode we focus on William Andrews, a shy farmer from Sheepstor, in a remote part of Dartmoor, Devon.
-Andrews was not only a farmer though, he was a skilled musician, and was visited by The Reverend Sabine Baring-Gould in order to note down some of his tunes that would become known in time as The William Andrews Collection.
+Andrews was not only a farmer though, he was a skilled fiddle player, and was visited by The Reverend Sabine Baring-Gould in order to note down some of his tunes that would become known in time as The William Andrews Collection.

 Support the show